esse-io/devops-deployer/README.md

 ## Prerequisite

 * Hardware and OS
+There are 3 disks in machines.
+2 are SAS and 1 SCSI, which is used to install operating system -> CentOS 6.7 x86_64

 * Setup ntp server and sync the system clock on all the machines in your env